yuyutyrdinatry/pygraphics/trunk/docs/developer/tutorials/uploading.rst

 On OS X::

 easy_install bdist_mpkg

 In the root of the pygraphics repository:

     bdist_mpkg

 PyGraphics requires a particular fork of Ampy.
-You can get the sources this way:
+You can get the sources this
+way:

     bzr export -r 14 ampy-jeanpierreda-r14 lp:~jeanpierreda/ampy/twisted-compat

 There is another setup.py file inside ampy-jeanpierreda-r14.
 You can build platform-specific installers using the same method above.

-    On Mac OS X, you can use PackageMaker.app (part of XCode Developer Tools) to combine the PyGraphics and Ampy installers into a single
+To distribute, place ampy-1.2.3-py2.7-macosx10.7.mpkg and PyGraphics-2.0-py2.7-macosx10.7.mpkg in the same folder, open Disk Utility, and select News->Disk Image from Folder.
+Name it "PyGraphicsAmpyInstaller" and upload it to PyPI.

 Source distributions
 ====================